 Additionally, Marshall believed that the student government clerks should not have been in the position to facilitate a conversation right after the events of October 7 because it put them in an “uncomfortable situation.”
 She said that it was “too much responsibility on the entire community for them as students.”

-Banks agreed: “Instead of students actively continuing to say what they want to be represented in the school for diversity, teachers and adults that lead diversity should initiate that instead.”
+Banks said, “Instead of students actively continuing to say what they want to be represented in the school for diversity, teachers and adults that lead diversity should initiate that instead.”

-Although this assembly was brought forth by and planned by adults, many cultural and identity-based assemblies and Community Times, as well as recognition from the community through Meeting for Worship or on the Student Life calendar, are dependent on student initiative.
+Although this assembly was brought forth and planned by adults, many identity-based assemblies and Community Times, as well as recognition from the community through Meeting for Worship or on the Student Life calendar, are dependent on student initiative.